Expected Value in North Carolina’s Pick 4 Game In North Carolina’... | Channels for Pearson+

 Expected Value

 Expected value is a fundamental concept in probability and statistics that represents the average outcome of a random event when repeated many times.
 It is calculated by multiplying each possible outcome by its probability and summing these products.
-In the context of gambling or lotteries, it helps determine the average return on a bet, guiding players in making informed decisions.
+In the context of a lottery game, the expected value helps determine the average amount a player can expect to win or lose per game played.

 Recommended video: